adnalow/Photocard-Name-Identifier-V1/README.md

 ---
 ## :art:*Program Personalization*
-If ever that you want to use your own template and allow the program to use it so that you can finally use this program, just follow these steps:
+To utilize your own template and enable the program to identify it, kindly adhere to these steps:

-1. Make a new folder under templates named to the idol
+1. Create a new folder within the "templates" directory, naming it after the idol.
-2. Inside that folder, put all the photocard templates.
-    Make sure to rename each photocard to their respective names.
+2. Place all the photocard templates inside that folder, ensuring each photocard is renamed according to their respective names.
-3. Replace the query.jpg under the pc query folder with the picture of the photocard that you want to know the name.
+3. Replace the existing "query.jpg" in the "pc query" folder with the picture of the photocard you want to identify.
-    Don't forget to rename the picture back to query.jpg
+    Remember to rename the     picture back to "query.jpg."
-4. Run the program
+4. Execute the program, and you're all set!
+It will now identify the photocard based on your customized template.

 *Important note!*:loudspeaker:

-If you want to adjust the accuracy of the the program, just adjust the threshold level in main.py.
-The existing threshold is tested on the existing template so just adjust adjust it based on the accuracy that will be given by the program by using your own template
+To fine-tune the accuracy of the program, follow these steps:

+1. Open the "main.py" file.
+2. Look for the threshold level variable in the code.
+3. This threshold is currently optimized for the existing template, but you can easily modify it to suit your own template.
+4. Run the program with your customized template and observe the accuracy provided by the program.
+5. Based on the program's accuracy output, adjust the threshold level accordingly.
+    Increase the threshold if you want to be more lenient in matching, or decrease it for stricter matching.
+6. Keep experimenting with different threshold levels until you achieve the desired accuracy for your template.

+By adjusting the threshold level, you can optimize the program to accurately recognize photocard templates based on your specific requirements.

 ---